 If you still have questions about international shipping with GLS, you will find helpful information directly at GLS.

-If you ship via your own GLS contract, you can conveniently generate national as well as international return labels via shipcloud.
-Create it either as a supplement for your packages or on demand via our Return Portal *.
+With shipcloud you can easily send both national GLS returns from Germany and international returns to Germany.
+Create your return label either as a supplement for your packages or on demand via our Return Portal *.

 * Please note that only shipments for national shipping can be created via the Return Portal.